Healthy Homes Assessment Awatoto

 Draught Stopping Awatoto

-If a draught can be noticed from gaps that are not adequate or holes that it requirements to be closed.
+If a draft can be noticed from gaps that are not adequate or holes, it requirements to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Find the complete specifications to the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections